riscv-steel/riscv-steel/docs/source/soc.md

 In RISC-V systems, all devices share the processor address space and are mapped to an exclusive region in it (*Memory Mapped I/O*).

-The memory region assigned to each device of RISC-V Steel SoC IP is listed in the table below.
+The memory region assigned to each device of RISC-V Steel MCU is listed in the table below.

-**Table 4**{#table-4} - Memory Map of RISC-V Steel SoC IP
+**Table 4**{#table-4} - Memory Map of RISC-V Steel MCU

 | Start address     | Final address       | Mapped device              |
 | ----------------- | ------------------- | -------------------------- |